phthom/ContainerOrchestration/3-KubernetesLab.md

 kubectl delete -f healthcheck.yml

-When you are done exploring the Kubernetes dashboard, in your CLI, enter CTRL+C to exit the proxy command.

 Congratulations!
 You deployed the second version of the app.
 You had to use fewer commands, learned how health check works, and edited a deployment, which is great!
 Lab 2 is now complete.